Spenc3rB/YDWG-02-C2/README.md

 -#`hq
 ```
 And again, we get nothing, but some random gibberish, and very few strings that make sense (like the version number).

+Even over the WiFi update process, the firmware still seems encrypted or compressed (see [./assets/pcap](./assets/pcap/))